cdohl/pulser/README.md

 * Number of outputs ```N_out``` can be adjusted, only limited by number of FPGA pins

 * Resolution 10ns for delay and pulse width, 32 bit wide counters

+* Jupyter Notebook and GUI to control the timing through serial port